bailey572/devops/docker/demo/DockerNotes.md

 If you look closely, you will notice the first four instructions from the Dockerfile along with the creation of the final image.
 The last two steps, CMD & EXPOSE, are not part of the build but the configuration and are exercise during the run portion of an instance.

-Issueing the docker images command will display all available images including our newly created one.
+Issuing the docker images command will display all available images including our newly created one.
 ```
 $docker images
 REPOSITORY             TAG       IMAGE ID       CREATED         SIZE